brendannee/bikesy-server-v2/README.md

 python3 ./scripts/elevation_mapper.py bay_area_sample
 ```

-This will write a file, elevation.csv, with a mapping from node_id to elevation in meters.
+This will write a file, ./data/elevation/elevation.csv, with a mapping from node_id to elevation in meters.
 Any errors are recorded in errors.csv.

 ## OSRM
 ### Use modified version of docker file to host with custom profiles